No Communities Were Harmed

 - In the Japanese localization of Homefront, all references to North Korea are scrubbed and replaced with "a certain country to the north".

-- Similar to the Grand Theft Auto series, the eponymous city in Lego City Undercover is a mishmash of various areas and landmarks from real-life cities, such as San Francisco, New York and Miami.
+- The eponymous city in Lego City Undercover is a mishmash of various areas and landmarks from real-life cities, such as San Francisco, New York and Miami.

 - Though the level in Metal Gear Solid 4 is only called "Eastern Europe", it is obviously Prague.
 In a Blink Or You Miss It moment, the motorcycle chase even crosses the Charles Bridge.